wdkuchler/numato-rust/README.md

 This device is useful to turn ON and OFF motors, ligths, power supply, etc.

 In Window run no problems.
+I was only able to run this program on a Linux machine

 **Important notes for linux users:**

 Unfortunately I couldn't run on Windows + WSL2.
 WSL does not work with any hardware.
+I was only able to run this program on a Linux machine.

 1. On (PURE) Linux, Don't forget to set permission for the device: